ultrabug/py3status/docs/dev-guide/writing-modules.md

 pass a JSON file that configures logging.
 This file must be in the format specified in
 [`logging`'s configuration schema](https://docs.python.org/3/library/logging.config.html?highlight=logging#logging-config-dictschema).
-For example, to show only logs from your module in a `DEBUG` level, while keeping all others at `WARNING`, you can use:
+For example, to show only logs from the `xrandr` module in a `DEBUG` level, while keeping all others at `WARNING`, you can use:

 ```json